cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ### The distribution games in detail
 We have already mentioned the distribution games briefly.
 Their purpose is to increase traction and improve distribution.

-There is a total of 2 games:
+There are 2 games in total:

 - [Game of Links](https://cybercongress.ai/game-of-links/): Is currently happening.
 Lasts till the end of the first donation round, with a 21 day final after.
 The main goal of the participants is to win, as many tokens as possible, from cyber\~Congress and its seed donators
 - cyber\~Auction: Will start after the mainnet is lauched.
 It is an auction that lasts for 888 rounds.
 Its purpose is to fill cyber\~Foundation with ETH